Mutoxicated/HYPER/devlog.md

 IT WORKS!!!!!!!!!!!!!!!!!!!!!!!!!!
 NO PLATFORM OVERLAP!!!!!!!!!!!!!!!!!!!!!!!!!
 WOOOOOOOOOOOOOOOOOOOOOOOOOOOOO!!

 Now i have to add the extra platforms and then the y axis offset to absolutely guarantee no overlap.

+## Day 149 thru 154

+Damn I didn't even realize 6 days passed.
+What the heck.

+I started working on a new side project 6 days ago and I finished it yesterday, I will start working on the game again now.

+Today I did some of the works for the new enemies: Mog and Oxywand.
+We'll see how it goes.